 The Instituto Cervantes estimates that, in total, 559 million people speak Spanish today, including native speakers, those with limited proficiency and students of Spanish as a second language.

-Mexico is the largest Spanish-speaking country with over 121 million people.
+With over 121 million people, Mexico is the largest Spanish-speaking country.
 The United States boasts the world’s second-largest Spanish-speaking population with almost 53 million people, followed by Colombia, Spain, and Argentina.

 According to the United States Census Bureau, the Spanish-speaking population in the United States will reach 132.8 million by 2050, and this country will become the largest Spanish-speaking country.
 Nowadays, the United States' Hispanic population is more numerous than the entire population of Spain.